HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 User Authentication/Authorization

-Can this system use Active Directory for user authentication and to determine user rights?Yes, with Noah 4.9 and later
+Can this system use Active Directory for user authentication and to determine user rights?Yes

 Password Standards